dddrrreee/cs140e-24win/labs/2-trusting-trust/README.md

     Because the compiler automatically injects the backdoor into `login.c` during compilation, it is impossible to inspect `login.c` to see the attack.
-(Note: we ignore the fact that `login` would be for remote access so that the transcripts are easier.)
+(Note: we assume `login` is for local rather than remote access so that the transcripts are easier.)

     This is cool, but not that tricky to follow.
-The big leap that requires some thought is that `trojan-compiler.c` contains the code to *also* automatically injects its entire set of attacks into a clean `compiler.c` during compilation.
+The big leap that requires some thought is that Ken's `trojan-compiler.c` contains the code to *also* automatically inject its entire set of attacks into a clean `compiler.c` during compilation.
 (I.e., self-replicate its attack.)

     When this means is that after you compile `compiler.c` with `trojan-compiler` you get the following magic trick:

+            # ken's trojan-compiler.c injects two
+            # attacks (1) the ken backdoor in <login>
+            # and (2) the code to inject (1) into
+            # <compiler>.
+            #
+            # this means we can do the following:
+            #
+            # 1. bootstrap an infected <compiler>
+            % compiler trojan-compiler.c -o trojan-compiler
             % trojan-compiler compiler.c -o compiler
+            # <compiler> now has both attacks (make sure
+            # you understand this: is the key to the lab)

+            # 2. the infected <compiler> binary will now
+            # infect on its own.
+            % compiler compiler.c -o compiler

+            # 3. the infected <compiler> will also
+            # infect <login>
             % compiler login.c -o login
             % login
             username: ken